Photoproduction of $J/\psi$ with neutron tagging in ultra-peripheral collisions of nuclei at RHIC and the LHC: Introduction

 \section{Introduction}

 During the last decade, ultra-peripheral collisions (UPCs) of heavy nuclei at the LHC have been extensively used for the coherent and incoherent $J/\psi$ photoproduction studies~\cite{Baltz:2007kq,Contreras:2015dqa}.
-Such measurements are also in progress at lower energies with the STAR detector at RHIC.
+Such measurements are also in progress at lower energies with the STAR detector at RHIC~\cite{STAR:2021wwq}.
 The main goal of these studies is to determine the energy and the momentum transfer dependencies of the coherent and incoherent $J/\psi$ photoproduction cross sections on nuclear targets which, within the perturbative QCD, are tightly related to the three-dimensional nuclear gluon density distributions.

+Coherent $J/\psi$ photoproduction on nuclear targets is studied in various phenomenological approaches based on elastic Glauber-like rescatterings of hadronic components of the photon~\cite{Klein:2016yzr}, Glauber-Gribov inelastic rescatterings within the leading twist approximation~\cite{Frankfurt:2011cs}, and in various implementations of the color-dipole approach~\cite{Cisek:2012yt,Goncalves:2014wna,Lappi:2013am,Cepila:2017nef,Luszczak:2019vdc,Bendova:2020hbb,Henkels:2020kju}.
 In particular, within the leading twist approximation (LTA) of nuclear gluon shadowing~\cite{Frankfurt:2011cs}, the coherent $J/\psi$ photoproduction cross section on nuclear target is proportional to the squared ratio of the nuclear $G_A(x,\mu^2)$ and the nucleon $G_N(x,\mu^2)$ densities of gluons carrying the fraction $x$ of the nucleon momentum at the hard scale $\mu$ characterizing the $J/\psi$ photoproduction process~\cite{Frankfurt:2003wv}.
-Coherent $J/\psi$ measurements at RHIC and at the LHC should allow for the study of $G_A(x,\mu^2)$ behaviour in the range $10^{-5}<x<10^{-2}$ at $\mu^2\sim 3$\, GeV$^2$.
+Coherent $J/\psi$ measurements at RHIC and at the LHC should allow for the study of $G_A(x,\mu^2)$ behaviour in the range $10^{-5}<x<10^{-2}$ at $\mu^2\approx 3$\, GeV$^2$.

+The study of incoherent $J/\psi$ photoproduction in UPCs also attracted significant theoretical interest in the past few years~\cite{Cepila:2018zky,Luszczak:2017dwf,Goncalves:2020vdp,Mantysaari:2017dwh,Cepila:2017nef,Guzey:2018tlk,Henkels:2020kju}, since it can offer additional information on the structure of nuclei.
+Indeed, similar to the Good–Walker approach~\cite{Good:1960ba} to soft diffraction, in pQCD the ratio of inelastic and elastic hard diffraction at $t=0$ is expressed through the variance of the gluon field in the target~\cite{Frankfurt:2008vi} and is sensitive to onset of black disk regime in which this ratio tends to zero at high energies.
+In particular, the ratio was predicted to drop at energies accessible at the LHC~\cite{Cepila:2016uku}.